feedbin/extract/README.md

     node app/app.js
     ```

-    Alternatively, extract includes an `ecosystem.config.js` to use with [pm2](https://github.com/Unitech/pm2)
+    Alternatively, extract includes an `ecosystem.config.js` to use with [pm2](https://github.com/Unitech/pm2).
+You could use this in production.

     ```bash
     npm install -g pm2